chand1012/blog/content/posts/CryptoIntro/index.md

 Then I jumped down the rabbit hole of Web3.

+## Would you rather listen about it?

+I do a small podcast with my friends and one of our first episodes had a large portion where I explained crypto!
+Check it out [here](https://anchor.fm/casual-coders/episodes/Chandler-Became-a-Crypto-Bro-----Casual-Coders-Podcast-7-e1d387u/a-a78joqo), skip to 20:10 for our conversation about crypto!

 ## What the hell is a Blockchain?

 The blockchain is effectively a history of transactions.
-There's not a number in the blockchain that tells you how many bitcoins
+There's not a number in the blockchain that tells you how many bitcoins you own, there's a list of numbers tied to your wallet